-Do check the Foreign and Commonwealth travel advice for the latest information.
+Do check the Foreign and Commonwealth travel advice for the latest information on travelling in the Lebanon.
 Don't forget that travelling against FCO advice may invalidate your travel insurance.

 Typical surcharges for the country include but are not limited to premium location fees (US $15) and vehicle registration fee (US $1) which may or may not be included in the comparison price.

-Collision Damage Waivers and Theft Waivers will normally (but not always) be included in car hire but you will usually be responsible for the first $500-$2200 of damage, depending on the size and type of car hired though theft waivers may be up to 50% more.
-You will also be responsible for damage to tyres, wheels, windscreen and underside of the car.
-Purchasing an appropriate car hire insurance policy before you go can protect you from this and is usually loads cheaper than purchasing from the car hire supplier or broker.
+Collision Damage Waivers and Theft Waivers will normally (but not always) be included in car hire and you will usually be responsible for the first $500-$2200 of damage, depending on the size and type of car hired.
+Theft waivers may be up to 50% more.
+You will also be responsible for damage to tyres, wheels, windscreen and the underside of the car.
+Purchasing an appropriate car hire insurance policy before you go can protect you from all of these and is usually loads cheaper than purchasing from the car hire supplier at the desk.